yisamu/yisamu.github.io/index.md

 Here is **Yi Luo (罗意)**.<br>

 I am a graduate student in the Department of Electrical and Computer Engineering at the University of Connecticut, advised by <a href="https://pearl.engr.uconn.edu/about-ali-bazzi/">Prof. Ali Bazzi</a>
 .
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at [Artificial Intelligence Group](https://www.cl.cam.ac.uk/research/ai/).
-Prior to Cambridge,  I have worked on System Engineering, Cybersecurity and Wireless Communication with [Prof. Zhezhuang Xu](https://scholar.google.com.hk/citations?user=iZ7LQRkAAAAJ&hl=zh-CN) and [Dr. Meng Yuan](https://myuan27.github.io/).
+Prior to the University of Connecticut,  I Studied at Southwest Jiaotong University, Power electronics and electric drive with [Prof. Wensheng Song](https://faculty.swjtu.edu.cn/songwensheng/zh_CN/index.htm)).
+I also spent one year in a research program with [Prof. Junbo Jia](https://www.cl.cam.ac.uk/~pl219/) at [Temasek Polytechnic · Clean Energy Research Centre]((https://www.tp.edu.sg/research-and-industry/centres-of-excellence/centres-under-school-of-engineering/clean-energy-research-centre-cerc.html)).
 Recently, I was honored to be selected as **AAAI and SIGKDD Undergraduate Scholars**.<br>

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - hc663 [at] cam.ac.uk